forcedotcom/SalesforceMobileSDK-iOS/readme.md

 **Other Technical Improvements**
 - OAuth error handling is now configurable.
 - Upgraded the `openssl` library to `v1.0.1e` to fix possible security concerns with older versions of `openssl`.
+- You can now add one or more delegates to SFAuthenticationManager.
+This gives you more granular access to the authentication process.
 - Various bug fixes.

 ### Native Applications